mdn/webextensions-examples/notify-link-clicks-i18n/README.md

 receives the message, it displays a notification containing the href.

-The notification's content, as well as the extension's name and description, are localized into German and Dutch, as well as en-US.
+The notification's content, as well as the extension's name and description, are localized into German, Dutch, and Japanese, as well as the default en-US.

 # What it shows